lippard661/reportnew/README.md

 Another sample macOS PLIST for /Library/LaunchDaemons (org.discord.rotateacct.plist) is supplied for rotating process accounting logs using the rotateacct.sh shell script.

+Also included is a perl implementation of lastcomm.pl that works on OpenBSD, Linux, and macOS, but displays output chronologically (the order in the process accounting files) instead of in reverse chronological order.

 Multiple hosts can be supported with a single config file using either
    hosts: <hostname-list>
 to identify sections applicable to a set of space-separated hosts, or alternatively,